Wednesday, 4 May 2016

 Ancient Tulamba: (22.03.2016.)

-I am have been unable to find more about the history of this city.
-That's why I consider this post as incomplete.
-I hope readers of this post will help on adding something more to this post.
+I have been unable to find more about the history of this city.
+That's why I consider this post incomplete.
+I hope readers of this post will help by adding something more to it.

 Tariq Amir